CyberBrick-Official/CyberBrick_Controller_Core/docs/cyberbrick_core/start/index.rst

 1. Setting Up the Development Environment
 -----------------------------------------

-The Controller Core supports MicroPython programming directly without needing to re-flash the firmware.
-To set up your development environment using Visual Studio Code (VSCode), follow the steps below:​
+The Multi-Function Core Board supports MicroPython programming directly without needing to re-flash the firmware.
+To set up your development environment using Visual Studio Code (VSCode), follow the steps below:

-- A Controller Core
+- A Multi-Function Core Board
 - A USB-C cable
 - A computer (Windows, macOS, or Linux)
 - Visual Studio Code (https://code.visualstudio.com/)